bioleyl/jadis/README.md

 - Complex state management
 - SSR or hydration

-## 🚫 What Jadis doesn’t do (on purpose)
+## What *Jadis* doesn’t do (on purpose)

-Jadis is intentionally boring — in the best way.
+*Jadis* is intentionally boring, in the best way.

-- ❌ No virtual DOM
-  ✅ Real DOM, updated by you
+- No virtual DOM, but real DOM, updated by you
-- ❌ No JSX / TSX
-  ✅ Plain HTML templates
+- No JSX / TSX, but Plain HTML templates
-- ❌ No magic reactivity
-  ✅ Direct control over state and updates
+- No magic reactivity, but direct control over state and updates
-- ❌ No decorators or class gymnastics
-  ✅ Works with both TypeScript and vanilla JS
+- No decorators or class gymnastics: it works with both TypeScript and vanilla JS
-- ❌ No complex build setup
-  ✅ Just a browser and a script tag
+- No complex build setup: just a browser and a script tag
-- ❌ No over-engineered reactive stores
-  ✅ Just event buses when you need global state — and they still work beautifully
+- No over-engineered reactive stores: just event buses when you need global state, and they still work beautifully

-> You’d be surprised how much you can build without the “modern essentials.”
+> You’d be surprised how much you can build without the "modern essentials".

-## ❤️ Try It Out
+## Try It Out

 Give it a spin.
 Build something in 5 minutes.
 Rediscover the joy of shipping features without wrestling with your framework.